BhuvaneshAdithya45/FreshCart/README.md

 🛒 FreshCart — Multi-Seller Grocery Store

-FreshCart is a multi-seller grocery e-commerce platform built with the MERN stack.
+FreshCart is a multi-seller grocery e-commerce platform built on the MERN stack (MongoDB, Express.js, React, Node.js).
-It supports real-time stock updates, multi-seller management, Cash on Delivery (COD) & Stripe online payments, and is deployed on Render (backend) + Vercel (frontend).
+It provides real-time inventory updates, multi-seller management, and secure checkout via Cash on Delivery (COD) and Stripe online payments.
+The app is deployed on Render (backend) and Vercel (frontend).

 🎯 Objective & Motivation

-Build a modern grocery marketplace where multiple sellers can register and sell products.
+Build a modern grocery marketplace where multiple sellers can sell their products.

 Provide seamless shopping experience for customers: cart, checkout, and order tracking.